DEADB17/state-machine/README.js.md

 # State Machine

-A minimally practical state machine in JavaScript developed to organize asynchronous systems.
+A minimally practical state machine in JavaScript.

 - Minimal: 400 bytes minified.
-250 bytes gzipped.
+300 bytes gzipped.
 - Practical: Low friction to adopt.
 It should provide enough value to warrant its inclusion.
 - JavaScript: Runs in the browser and Nodejs
-- Organize asynchronous systems: It enforces the minimal structure to ease development and maintenance of systems based on asynchronous events.

 ## Installation